Chart Color Schemes

 Emu Heights has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-The performance of a region can greatly be influenced by changes in local infrastructure projects.
-AreaSearch has identified seven such projects that could potentially impact this area.
-Notable ones include Uniting Edinglassie Village Redevelopment, Emu Plains Rail Station Upgrades, Emu Plains Bus Stop Improvements, and Regatta Park Upgrade - Emu Plains.
-The following list details those expected to have the most relevance.
+The performance of a region can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified seven projects that are expected to impact this area.
+Among these key projects are Uniting Edinglassie Village Redevelopment, Emu Plains Rail Station Upgrades, Emu Plains Bus Stop Improvements, and Regatta Park Upgrade - Emu Plains.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.